Bariqa-Anwar/ROBOTICS-BOOK/docs/module1/gazebo-intro.md

 ## Key Features of Gazebo

-*   **Physics Engine**: Gazebo uses physics engines (like ODE, Bullet, Simbody, DART) to accurately simulate rigid body dynamics, gravity, and various forces.
+*   **Physics Engine** : Gazebo uses physics engines (like ODE, Bullet, Simbody, DART) to accurately simulate rigid body dynamics, gravity, and various forces.
-*   **High-Quality Graphics**: Renders realistic environments and robot models with textures, lighting, and shadows.
+*   **High-Quality Graphics** : Renders realistic environments and robot models with textures, lighting, and shadows.
-*   **Sensor Simulation**: Simulates various sensors such as cameras, LiDAR, depth sensors, IMUs, and more, providing realistic data streams to your ROS 2 nodes.
+*   **Sensor Simulation** : Simulates various sensors such as cameras, LiDAR, depth sensors, IMUs, and more, providing realistic data streams to your ROS 2 nodes.
-*   **Plugin Architecture**: Extensible through plugins, allowing you to customize robot behavior, sensor models, and world dynamics.
+*   **Plugin Architecture** : Extensible through plugins, allowing you to customize robot behavior, sensor models, and world dynamics.
-*   **ROS 2 Integration**: Provides seamless integration with ROS 2, allowing you to control robots and access sensor data through ROS 2 topics and services.
+*   **ROS 2 Integration** : Provides seamless integration with ROS 2, allowing you to control robots and access sensor data through ROS 2 topics and services.

 ## Simulation Description Format (SDF)

 While URDF (Unified Robot Description Format) is primarily used in ROS to describe the kinematic and dynamic properties of a robot, Gazebo uses SDF (Simulation Description Format) for a more comprehensive description of objects, environments, and robots within a simulation.

-SDF is a more general XML format that can describe:
+SDF is a more general XML format that can describe :

-*   **Worlds**: The entire environment, including static objects (e.g., ground plane, buildings), lights, and physics properties.
+*   **Worlds** : The entire environment, including static objects (e.g., ground plane, buildings), lights, and physics properties.
-*   **Models**: Robots or other dynamic objects, including their links, joints, sensors, and actuators.
+*   **Models** : Robots or other dynamic objects, including their links, joints, sensors, and actuators.
-*   **Sensors**: Detailed simulation of various sensors.
+*   **Sensors** : Detailed simulation of various sensors.

 Although URDF can be converted to SDF for use in Gazebo, SDF provides more features for simulation-specific aspects like sensor noise, global lighting, and environmental properties.
 In this section, we will start with simple Gazebo worlds and integrate our URDF-defined robot models.